igenhimel/BedroomVillas--Vacation-Rental-Service/README.md

 1. Upon opening the webpage, you will see a grid of property tiles showcasing different villas and resorts.
 2. Click on a tile to view more details about a particular property.
 3. Use the search functionality to filter properties based on location, amenities, etc.
-4. To inquire about a specific property, fill out the contact form on the property details page.